airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_github.md

 You may have wondered, since every program gets loaded into the same place in memory, don't they step on each other, or overwrite each other?
 It would seem so.
-However, as a program writer, you only access *virtual memoryvirtual memory*.
+However, as a program writer, you only access *virtual memory*.

-*Physical memoryphysical memory* refers to the actual RAM chips inside your computer and what they contain.
+*Physical memory* refers to the actual RAM chips inside your computer and what they contain.
 It's usually between 16 and 512 Megabytes on modern computers.
 If we talk about a *physical memory address*, we are talking about where exactly on these chips a piece of memory is located.
 Virtual memory is the way *your program* thinks about memory.
 Before loading your program, Linux finds an empty physical memory space large enough to fit your program, and then tells the processor to pretend that this memory is actually at the address 0x0804800 to load your program into.
 Confused yet?
 Let me explain further.

 Each program gets its own sandbox to play in.
 Every program running on your computer thinks that it was loaded at memory address 0x0804800, and that its stack starts at 0xbffffff.
 When Linux loads a program, it finds a section of unused memory, and then tells the processor to use that section of memory as the address 0x0804800 for this program.
-The address that a program believes it uses is called the virtual addressvirtual address, while the actual address on the chips that it refers to is called the physical addressphysical address.
-The process of assigning virtual addresses to physical addresses is called *mappingmapping*.
+The address that a program believes it uses is called the virtual address, while the actual address on the chips that it refers to is called the physical address.
+The process of assigning virtual addresses to physical addresses is called *mapping*.

 Earlier we talked about the inaccessible memory between the `.bss` and the stack, but we didn't talk about why it was there.
 The reason is that